-Explosion lawyers at Pritzker Hageman, P.A., have paid close attention to the Atmos explosions in Dallas.
+Explosion lawyers at Pritzker Hageman law firm have paid close attention to the Atmos explosions in Dallas.
 Leaks in the same neighborhood caused three such explosions and injuries in the span of three days.
 Furthermore, the NTSB reported that Atmos had been aware of leaks in the neighborhood weeks before the houses exploded and burned.
 The tragedy led to a number of investigations.

 Gas Explosion Havoc

 The Minneapolis and Dallas explosions — coupled with similar disasters in Silver Spring, Maryland, and the Merrimack Valley in New England — prompted a congressional hearing in 2019 on the industry’s safety failures.
 The Subcommittee on Railroads, Pipelines and Hazardous Materials learned that from 1999 to 2018, the industry experienced 11,992 pipeline incidents which resulted in 317 deaths, 1,302 injuries, and more than $8.1 billion in damages.
 Incidents increased nearly twofold from 1999 to 2018.

 “This shows that we still have much work to do to ensure the safety of our pipeline system, which must be our top priority,’’ Subcommittee Chairman Daniel Lipinski said.

 The NTSB sent Jennifer Homendy to the hearing.
 She testified that the industry has been unreliable at detecting its own gas leaks.
 In fact, most gas pipeline ruptures and leaks are discovered by the public and emergency responders, she said.
 The NTSB keeps a Most Wanted List of safety improvements of all kinds and 32 items apply to gas pipelines, she said.